AgentO3/a-frame-art-gallery/README.md

 ```---
 image: my-artwork.jpg
-title:  This Is My Artworld's Title
+title:  This Is My Art's Title
 created: 2020
 artist: FirstName LastName
 room: Color
 link: https://somedomain.com/link/to/something
 ---

-A more indepth description of the art piece.
+A more in depth description of the art piece.

 ```
 - `image:` - The name of the image.
 This files needs to be in the `assets/artwork` folder.
 - `title:` - The title of the art piece.
-- `room:` - The name of the room thsi art piece will appear in.
+- `room:` - The name of the room this art piece will appear in.
 - `link` - If you want to link this piece to something on external web page.
 - `below the ---` - Description of the art piece.